HYPOCRITE IDLER 1Q2021

 March 28, 2021

-HILOBROW is a noncommercial blog.
-None of the below should be construed as an advertisement for SEMIOVOX, UNBORED, GO WEST, RADIUM AGE, SIGNIFICANT OBJECTS, THE ADVENTURER’S GLOSSARY, or one of my other projects.
-This is merely an update on my doings and undoings…
+HILOBROW is a noncommercial blog!
+The info below should not be construed as a vulgar advertisement for SEMIOVOX, UNBORED, THE ADVENTURER’S GLOSSARY, MIT PRESS’s RADIUM AGE SERIES, SEMIOFEST SESSIONS, LOST OBJECTS, GO WEST, or any of my various more-or-less profitable projects.
+It is merely an update on my doings and undoings — in this case, during 1Q2021.

 Also see: HILOBROW 1Q2021.